Hemanth-kumar-7/Pizza-Sales-SQL-Analytics-Project/README.md

 - Use sales data to **forecast demand** and fine-tune inventory.

 ## 🎯 Customer Engagement
-- Offer **loyalty rewards or discounts** for repeat customers, especially during off-peak hours.
+- Offer **discounts** for repeat customers, especially during off-peak hours.
 - Run **seasonal promotions** to boost sales in slower months.

 ## 🚀 Future Growth
 - If available, analyze **delivery vs. dine-in** patterns to refine service models.
-- Expand best-selling recipes into **new variations** (e.g., BBQ Chicken Supreme).
+- Expand best-selling recipes into **new variations** like BBQ Chicken Supreme.

 ---